 9. Blue Bell Strawberries & Homemade Vanilla

-I consider this ice cream to be as much as a staple as Homemade Vanilla, but it is inherently a summertime flavor to me.
-The ice cream blended with ripe strawberries just didn’t have enough strawberry chunks to make me forget about Homemade Vanilla sitting in its very own container.
+I consider this ice cream to be as much a staple as Homemade Vanilla, but it is inherently a summertime flavor to me.
+Similar to the previous flavor Peaches & Homemade Vanilla, the ice cream blended with ripe strawberries just didn't have enough strawberry chunks to make me forget about Homemade Vanilla sitting in its very own container.

 However, the milkshake I made with this ice cream was out of this world, and that is what scooted it barely into the Top 10.